Clinical Negligence Defence

 Clinical Negligence is the professional negligence of a clinician in their practice that causes damage to a patient.
 A doctor owes a Duty of Care to all patients to make a competent diagnostic assessment, prescribe appropriate treatment, and to refer to other specialists for further investigations, clinical assessment or treatment where appropriate.
-A doctor who fails to reach a level of competence commensurate with the level of care that is expected of all doctors operating at that level may be of risk of being found to be in breach of their duty of care toward a patient.
+A doctor who fails to reach a level of competence commensurate with the level of care that is expected of all doctors operating at that level (known as the ‘Standard of Care’ in clinical negligence law) may be of risk of being found to be in breach of their duty of care toward a patient.
 If their acts or omissions in some way cause a clinical injury or an exacebration of an otherwise treatable condition, a doctor may be liable to pay the patient compensation (also known as Damages).

 Defending a Clinical Negligence Claim

 Doctors at some time in their career will likely receive a civil claim for damages from a current or former patient, who claims that their doctor has caused them harm as a result of poor clinical care.
 Some claims are speculative and can be knocked out with a robust defence at an early stage, while other claims may take some considerable time to resolve.
 All Clinical Negligence claims can lead to worry on the part of the doctor who is being sued and most fear, quite understandably, a reputational risk if their client goes public with the story.
 Even where a patient has wholly misunderstood a doctor’s past conduct, the patient may (either maliciously or because of cognitive overlay) choose to contact newspapers and media organisations to ‘raise awareness’ of the “butcher surgeon” or “incompetent physician” that is ‘out there’ and which the ‘GMC is doing nothing about!’.